 - Herniated discs result in added pressure on the spinal cord or its surrounding nerves

-- The most commonly reported symptoms are sudden and intense pain in the lower back and numbness in the legs
+- The most commonly reported symptoms are sudden and intense pain in the lower back, numbness in the legs, and weakness in the back and limbs.

 - The most serious back injuries involve the spinal cord